patilanup246/crawler/zillow/readme.txt

 crawler_zillow.py download --zipcode 90001
 crawler_zillow.py download --zipcode_file zip_codes.txt

-#parse all files in the local folder ./raw, the output will be in ./output.csv
+#parse all files in the local folder ./raw, the output will be in output.csv
 crawller_zillow.py parse

 (2) crawl the zillow webssite and get data on the fly
-#crawl the zillow website on the fly and output to ./output.csv
+#crawl the zillow website on the fly and output to output.csv
 crawller_zillow.py crawl --zipcode 90001

 #crawl the zillow website based on the lsit of zipcodes and  and output to ./output.csv
 crawller_zillow.py crawl --zipcode_file zip_codes.txt

 #optional: write to a different output file
-crawller_zillow.py crawl --zipcode_file zip_codes.txt --output_file ./output2.csv
+crawller_zillow.py crawl --zipcode_file zip_codes.txt --output_file output2.csv
-crawller_zillow.py parse --output_file ./output3.csv
+crawller_zillow.py parse --output_file output3.csv